 Hilda Nkansah is a Board Certified Family Nurse Practitioner.
-She earned a Doctor of Nursing Practice (DNP) degree from Stony Brook University.
 Her past and current volunteer work focuses on addressing health disparity gaps in underserved populations.
 In her spare time, she enjoys spending time with family and friends, traveling, and reading.

 Hilda is a huge advocate for children and excited to work with Root for Books as a way to achieve her goal of having a positive impact on the lives of children.

 Favorite book: The 48 Laws of Power by Robert Greene

 Hilda Nkansah, DNP RN FNP-BC

 Nafisah Atuquafio was born and raised in Ghana, West Africa but currently lives and works in the USA.
 She is passionate about improving educational outcomes for children in Africa.
 She loves how books have the power to transport their readers to seemingly distant destinations.